 - psychosomatic syndromes…

-A number of experts in this field suggest that the symptoms of conditions linked by central sensitivity are not medically explicable and are psychiatric, psychological, or psychosocial in nature, with which Yunus – and I – disagree.
+A number of experts in this field suggest that the symptoms of conditions linked by central sensitization are not medically explicable and are psychiatric, psychological, or psychosocial in nature, with which Yunus – and I – disagree.

 A further rather term used by some doctors – “fashionable diagnoses” – may be seen as dismissive and potentially damaging as rejects the very existence of the CSS disorders and the true suffering of the patients with these diseases (see “CS Symptoms” video below for some examples).